 Here you find the answers to some frequently asked questions about where to stay in the Outer Banks, North Carolina.

 There are several great options for where to stay when visiting the Outer Banks.
 Kitty Hawk, Kill Devil Hills and Nags Head make up the lively heart of the area.
-The further north or south you go from there, the more secluded Outer Banks places to stay you find.
+The further north or south you go from there, the more seclusion you find; go for Corolla, Hatteras Island or Ocracoke Island if you really want to get away from it all.

-The best place to stay in the Outer Banks for liveliness is the central area, including Kitty Hawk, Kill Devil Hills and Nags Head.
-However, look either further north or south if you prefer quieter options for where to stay in the Outer Banks.
+The best place to stay in the Outer Banks for liveliness is the central area, encompassing Kitty Hawk, Kill Devil Hills and Nags Head.
+However, look either north or south — towards Corolla, Duck, Hatteras Island or Ocracoke Island — if you prefer quieter options for where to stay in the Outer Banks.

 Both Corolla and Duck are popular places to stay in the Outer Banks.
 Corolla is located further north and with that comes increased seclusion.
-Duck is in contrast situated closer to the area’s heart, which means better access to attractions further south.
+Duck is, in contrast, situated closer to the area’s busy heart, offering better access to central and southern attractions.

 The wild Outer Banks horses are famed and to see them adds a dimension to an Outer Banks stay.
 Even though you find the unlikely animals in several places along the coastline, Corolla is an unbeatable option for where to stay in the Outer Banks to see wild horses.
-On the remote northern Corolla beaches, accessible by four wheel drive, the wild horses roam freely.
+On the remote northern Corolla beaches, accessible only by four-wheel drive, the wild horses roam freely.